-Once upon a time in a crowded, busy city lived a girl who loved fairies – ‘Rima’.
+Once upon a time in a crowded, busy city lived a girl who loved fairies – Me, aka: ‘Rima’.
 The city never belonged to me.
 It seemed screeching with people that were very individualistic, greedy, selfish or just too busy.
 At age 6 trauma hit with the sudden death of my mom.
-Lucky enough to have a huge home to live in granted by her grandfather, 3 souls started their journey with empty pockets and sorrow filled hearts – Her dad, her elder sister and her.
-The coming years were nothing like a fairy-tale, they were the perfect chapters of a drama thriller book with massive twists and turns.
+Lucky enough to have a huge home to live in granted by my grandfather, 3 souls started our journey with empty pockets and sorrow filled hearts – My dad, my elder sister and I. The coming years were nothing like a fairy-tale, they were the perfect chapters of a drama thriller book with massive twists and turns.
 For my family and people outside all seemed well but the darkness we felt in our hearts, lives and home, only we knew!

 While my dad worked hard to make ends meet, my sister and I worked hard to simply live life.
 Single parent family, major financial troubles and many difficult people around made it hard for an innocent child to believe that life can be fun.
 I felt deprived of love and burdened with responsibility from a tender age.
 After school, my sister and I would be cooking, cleaning drawers, cleaning the home, serving guests, walking miles in the sun carrying heavy grocery bags (back then in India groceries were sold by vendors on the roads at specific spots in the city).
 When puberty arrived, I knew not what it means to be a woman except shame.
+I was sexually harassed by men in my family who I would trust the most.
+A secret that stayed in my heart as shame, darkness, confusion for a very long time.
 Not only was I growing up in a city where men openly eve teased and even touched women in public travels but even my religion demanded separate treatment of men and women.
 Men seemed to have a much more superior place and ‘privileges’ than women.
 I wondered what was life truly about…

 Life went on with its good and bad experiences.
 With time, great wisdom, strength and talents found me.
 By my mid 20s I began to realize what a blessing life had been to me.
 Owing to all difficult times, I now knew how to easily gauge people and their characters, I knew how to earn and save money very early in life, I had the courage to stand up against men who acted wrong, my will-power surfed high with courage and strength.
 Because I felt alone in the darkest times, I had unshakable rapport with God.
 By age 18, my inner calling was true and clear – “My life-purpose is to help thousands of women and children find their internal power and rise above the atrocities put towards them.”
 Clearly, my life had a purpose that was led by God.
 Over all the tears, pain, sorrow and loneliness, I had learnt one very important lesson rather early in life – BE KIND and COMPASSIONATE, BE FIRM against INJUSTICE yet HUMBLE no matter what!